-There are no bones or solid structures to protect your spine when your rolling you are foam rolling your lower back, potentially increasing your risk of injury.
+There are no bones or solid structures to protect your spine when you rolling you are foam rolling your lower back, potentially increasing your risk of injury.
 As well as over rolling one muscle over another.
 Remember how I said how everything is connected?

 Foam Roller or Massage Ball?

-For at home work, the foam roller is the best recovery equipment you can buy for low cost.
+For at home work, the foam roller is the best recovery equipment you can buy for a low cost.
 It’s a versatile piece of equipment that you can even use during exercises.

 For rolling smaller muscles and getting deeper into tissues, I’d recommend a massage ball.
-For example it’s very difficult to roll your lateral deltoid (side shoulder muscle) with a foam roller but much easier with a massage ball.
+For example, it’s very difficult to roll your lateral deltoid (side shoulder muscle) with a foam roller but much easier with a massage ball.

 I launched the Myo Ball earlier this year with great success.
 The Myo Ball is a versatile massage ball at an even more affordable price.
-I wanted to give the gift of recovery to everyone, since it doesn’t need to be expensive.
+I wanted to give the gift of recovery to every one, since it doesn’t need to be expensive.

 The best thing about massage balls is that you can hit places a normal foam roller can’t reach.
 Muscles like your shoulders, chest and glutes are much easier to target using a massage ball.
 I even created a guide on how best to use it:

 If you have access to foam rollers at your gym, a massage ball might be a better purchase for you.
-They take up less space in your house, plus you can bounce it on the floor (also fun).
+They take up less space in your house, plus you can bounce them on the floor (also fun).